DIY Thieves Cleaner Recipe

 But remember you are using very little of each ingredient with the exception of water which should hardly cost you anything.

-Add the following ingredients to the 16 oz spray bottle
+To make this DIY thieves cleaner alternative simply add the following ingredients to the 16 oz spray bottle.

 - 2 tbsp Castile soap